What Is Healthcare Revenue Cycle Management (RCM)?

 Lost and delayed claim reimbursements can have a cascading effect on care quality.

-Revenue cycle management ensures providers have the resources to deliver quality care and achieve quality care metrics required by commercial and government payers.
+Revenue cycle management ensures providers have the resources to deliver quality care and achieve the quality care metrics required by commercial and government payers.
 Those resources include staffing, finances, policies and procedures and electronic health record (EHR) systems to handle the healthcare insurance cycle.

 A lack of resources poses many risks for providers, including fewer administrative staff to handle new and returning patients.
 With lower patient volumes, the practice earns less revenue.
 Furthermore, a strain on administrative resources means fewer people are managing office conditions and safety measures, which could lead to non-compliance issues.